sendgrid/docs/source/User_Guide/Marketing_Emails/create_manage.md

 -   **Category -**Select a category to help classify the marketing email for your statistics.
 If you need a new one, just click the Add A New Category button under the list.
 -   **Send Method -** If you want to send a regular marketing email, leave it on Send The Same Marketing Email To All Recipients.
 If, however, you want to perform split testing, select the second option.

 ***Split Testing*** introduces a new set of options.
 This works by defining a percentage of your total recipients as a test group.
-Whichever variant they like the most gets sent out to the remaining recipients in the list.
+Whichever variant they like the most gets sent out to the remaining recipients in the list. *See our video at the bottom of this page for more information about split testing*

 {% info %}
 While it's up to you what criteria you will use to determine success, our personal favorite is Clicks.
 This speaks to how many people not only opened your marketing email, but were compelled enough by the content to click, as well.